gwpmad/todo_challenge/README.md

 To-Do List Challenge
 ===============

+I have deployed a copy of this project to Heroku.
+Click [here](https://to-do-list-gm.herokuapp.com/) to use it.

 My Week 8 weekend challenge at Makers Academy was to code a single page to-do list application using AngularJS (or another advanced Javascript toolset).
 This was my submission.

 Here are the user stories that I followed: